mmainz/mmainz/README.md

 # Hey there!
 Welcome to my Personal README

-I'm glad you stumbled upon this little guide to all things me.
-Think of it as your handy manual for getting to know me better, figuring out what makes me tick, and learning how we can work together like a well-oiled machine.
+Think of it as your handy manual for getting to know me better, figuring out what makes me tick, and learning how we can work together.

-## The Lowdown on My Personality
+## My Personality

-First things first - I'm a pretty chill person.
-I love cracking jokes, especially the silly kind that might make you groan.
+I'm an easy-going developer who combines technical expertise with a light-hearted approach.
+I like making jokes and take things lightly by default.
+Some might even describe me as silly.
 Don't worry about offending me; my skin's pretty thick.
-Feel free to throw some jokes my way or even poke fun at me.
-Just give me a heads up if my humor's getting old.
-I can take a hint!
+So it's fine to make some jokes at my expense as well if you feel like it.

-Now, here's the thing: I've got some strong principles and beliefs that guide pretty much everything I do.
-You'll notice I'm always pushing to do things the "right" way, even if it takes a bit longer.
-I'm not totally inflexible, but I like to at least give the ideal approach a shot before compromising.
+Aside from that, I would say that I'm a little of an idealist.
+I've got some strong principles and beliefs that guide pretty much everything I do.
+And I like doing things "the right way", meaning the way in line with my principles.
+That doesn't mean I can't be flexible and pragmatic, though.

-## What I'm All About
+And finally, I'm also German.
+And one thing where I really match the stereotypes is my communication style.
+I don't beat around the bush or fluff things up when communicating.
+I say what I mean and mean what I say.
+Depending on what culture you're from, this might seem offensive to you.
+And I do try to adapt to other cultures.
+But this aspect will still slip through from time to time.
+So please don't take it personally when I give you some very direct feedback or responses.

+And on the flip-side, you can give me very direct feedback as well without any danger of me being mad at you.
+This is what I'm used to.
+But it also means that if you're trying to tell me something via subtext, there's a good chance I will just not get it.
+If in doubt, you should feel free to bash me on the head with whatever you're trying to tell me.

+## My Principles

+I said earlier that I have some principles that guide most of my work.
+I want to talk about those here so you know how I think about making decisions.

-When it comes to work, I'm all about high-quality engineering.
-I firmly believe that doing things right from the get-go is the key to moving fast in the long run.
-Sure, cutting corners might give you a quick win, but trust me, it'll come back to bite you tenfold later on.
+First of all, I firmly believe that doing things right from the get-go is the key to moving fast in the long run.
+Sure, cutting corners might give you a quick win, but in my experience, it'll come back to bite you tenfold later on.
 That said, I don't think that runs contrary to being pragmatic.
 I try to pick my battles and figure out when it's worth investing in the "proper" solution and when we can get away with something quicker.

-Something else you'll notice about me: I'm pretty intense when it comes to eliminating waste and keeping things lean.
+Something else you'll notice about me: I'm pretty keen on eliminating waste and keeping things lean.
 Whether it's our software or our processes, I'm always on the lookout for ways to streamline and simplify.
 If I spot something that seems unnecessary or overly complex, I'll probably bring it up and try to eliminate it.
-Don't take it personally - I just believe that leaner systems and processes make our lives easier and our work more efficient in the long run.
+I believe that leaner systems and processes make our lives easier and our work more efficient in the long run.

-One of my missions is to help the non-tech folks understand why we care so much about engineering quality and tackling technical debt.
-So don't be surprised if you see me pushing back on unrealistic deadlines.
-I expect all engineers to do the same - we've got to stand our ground sometimes!

-Oh, and I'm a big believer in sustainable work practices.
+I'm also a big believer in sustainable work practices.
 In my book, steady, consistent work beats crazy overtime and burnout any day of the week.
-I'll be the one encouraging you to take time off when you need it, clock out at a reasonable hour, and actually rest when you're sick instead of trying to power through.
+Therefore, I might encourage you to take time off when I feel you need it, or to clock out at a reasonable hour, and actually rest when you're sick instead of trying to power through.

+## How to Best Communicate with Me

+Now that you know a little more about how I tick, here's how to best communicate with me.

+- Direct communication works best - I appreciate straightforward messages and explicit requests
+- Feel free to challenge my ideas - I enjoy constructive debates and feedback
+- If you need something urgent, just say so - I respect clear priorities
+- For complex discussions, I'm always open to jumping on a quick call

-## How I Roll at Work
+## How I Work

-### My Hours

-I usually kick off my day somewhere between 8:30 and 9:00, wrapping up around 18:00.
-Don't get me wrong, I love what I do and I'm pretty passionate about it.
-But as I said, I also value my free time and try to keep a healthy work-life balance.
-When it's time to clock out, I clock out.
-Unless the production system is on fire, then it's indeed time for overtime.
+Some things about how I work that might catch you off guard or are otherwise noteworthy.

-### Let's Talk
+### Feedback

-I'm all about that async life on Slack.
-It lets us both work at our own pace.
-But hey, if things start getting complicated, I'm always down to hop on a call and hash it out.

-### Feedback: The Good, The Bad, and The Brutally Honest

-Here's where my German side really shows - I try to keep the way I give feedback as nice as possible, but it’ll probably still come across as very direct.
-If I’m not feeling something, I’ll tell you straight up and without sugarcoating.
-Just remember, it’s about the work, not you as a person.

-The flip side?
-I want the same from you.
-If you think my work is subpar, go ahead and tell me it's crap.
-I won't get mad.
-But be ready for me to ask a ton of questions about why you think it's crap.
-I'm always looking to improve and do better work.
+I already talked about my German way of communicating.
+This is also reflected in the feedback I give.
+I'll try to phrase feedback as nicely as possible, but I'll never water it down so much that the message gets lost.
+I would personally much rather have my feelings hurt than not be told about something I did or how someone feels about me.
+So I'll try to treat you the same.
 I see criticism as a positive thing - it's a chance to level up.
-And yeah, another German stereotype that fits me: I tend to spot the negatives first.
-So if I come across as a bit of a downer sometimes, that's why.
-I promise I'll get to the good stuff eventually!
+And another German stereotype fits me very well: I tend to spot the negatives first.
+I don't really know why, either.
+I actively try to also see the positive sides of things to not become someone that only ever complains.
+But if you hear more negative than positive things from me, don't worry.
+This is one of my biases, it probably has nothing to do with you.

+### Pair Programming

+I think I'm a pretty good pair programmer.
+I used to work at a company where pair programming was the default mode of working, so I got tons of practice on it there.
+So if you ever want to do some pairing or want to learn about the practice, feel free to hit me up.

-### Pair Programming and PR Reviews
+### PR Reviews

-I'm a big fan of pair programming.
-It keeps me focused and I think it leads to better results.
-I can do it all day, but I know not everyone's the same.
-If you're new to it and want to give it a shot, just let me know.

-When it comes to PR reviews, brace yourself for lots of comments.
-Don't stress though - I see it as a learning opportunity for both of us.
-I'm just putting all my thoughts out there to kick off a good discussion.
-If there's something that absolutely has to change, I'll make that crystal clear.
-Otherwise, we can always tweak things post-merge.

-### Geeking Out Over Software Architecture

-One of my favorite parts of the job is diving into software architecture and design.
-I can chat about this stuff for hours.
-So if you ever want feedback on some code or an architecture diagram, hit me up.
-I love the discussions that come out of these chats.
+I'm constantly trying to refine my PR review style.
+One consistent aspect is that I tend to leave more comments than the average reviewer.
+This is because I believe every comment creates a learning opportunity for everyone involved.
+Don't be concerned though - while I provide extensive feedback, I rarely leave comments that I consider blocking.
+Often, the discussion arising from the comment is where the true value lies, rather than addressing the specific comment itself.
+When something is critical to address, I will make that explicitly clear.

 ## Life Beyond the Keyboard

-When I'm not working, you can probably find me playing video games, binging anime, lifting weights, or rolling dice in a Dungeons & Dragons campaign.
+When I'm not working, you can probably find me playing video games, binging anime, lifting weights, or rolling dice in a D&D campaign.
 Fair warning: if you bring up any of these topics, be prepared for me to go off on a tangent.
 When I'm passionate about something, I tend to talk... a lot.

 So there you have it - that's me in a nutshell.
 Hope this helps you get a sense of who I am and how we can work together.
-Looking forward to collaborating with you!
+Looking forward to working with you!